andreasfweber/streched_hollow_core_fiber_pulse_compressor/Readme.md

 For more information, have a look at my bachelors thesis and feel free to ask questions.

 # License
-The contents of the folders ____ are licensed under the terms of the CC BY 4.0 Creative Commons Attribution 4.0 International (full license: https://creativecommons.org/licenses/by/4.0/ ).
+The contents of the folders components_cc_stp and components_cc_itp are licensed under the terms of the CC BY 4.0 Creative Commons Attribution 4.0 International (full license: https://creativecommons.org/licenses/by/4.0/ ).

-This open licensing does not apply to the CF components in the folders ____ which were provided by Pfeiffer Vacuum as .stp-models at https://vacuum-shop.com/shop/de_DE/ .
+This open licensing does not apply to the CF components in the folders componetns_PfeifferVacuum_stp and components_PfeifferVacuum_itp which were provided by Pfeiffer Vacuum as .stp-models at https://vacuum-shop.com/shop/de_DE/ .
 We thank Pfeiffer Vacuum for allowing us to use their models.